iWhatty/NanoTypes/README.md

 > Make JS safer, not heavier.

-**justypes** gives you the essentials for runtime type checking — with no build step, no overhead, and total flexibility.
+**justTypes** gives you the essentials for runtime type checking — with no build step, no overhead, and total flexibility.

 ---